Sumac

+Sumac or sumach (/ˈsuːmæk, ˈʃuː-/ S(H)OO-mak, /UKalsoˈsjuː-/)—not to be confused with poison sumac—is any of the roughly 35 species of flowering plants in the genus Rhus (and related genera) of the cashew and mango tree family, Anacardiaceae.
+However, it is Rhus coriaria that is most commonly used for culinary purposes.
+Sumac is prized as a spice—especially in Iranian cuisine, and other Eastern cuisines—and used as a dye and holistic remedy.
+The plants grow in subtropical and temperate regions, on nearly every continent except Antarctica and South America.

+Native to Persia, it holds cultural significance as a symbolic item on the Haft-sin table during Nowruz, the Persian New Year.

 Description

-Sumacs are dioecious shrubs and small trees in the family Anacardiaceae that can reach a height of 1 to 10 m.
-The leaves are usually pinnately compound, though some species have trifoliate or simple leaves.
+Sumacs are dioecious shrubs and small trees that can reach a height of 1 to 10 m.
+The leaves of its type species are pinnately compound, though some species have trifoliate or simple leaves.
 The flowers are in dense panicles or spikes 5–30 cm long, each flower very small, greenish, creamy white or red, with five petals.
 The fruits are reddish, thin-fleshed drupes covered in varying levels of hairs at maturity and form dense clusters at branch tips, sometimes called sumac bobs.

 Sumacs propagate both by seed (spread by birds and other animals through their droppings), and by new shoots from rhizomes, forming large clonal colonies.